rolling-scopes-school/tasks/tasks/connections/milestone_3.profile.md

 **Score:** 40

-Information on this page should be loaded **only once** and save in store when user visit this page first time.
+Information on this page should be loaded **only once** and save in @ngrx/store when user visit this page first time.

 ### Visualization